cisco-open/otelify.sh/CONTRIBUTING.md

   All tests will run in a Docker container (see the [/Dockerfile](./Dockerfile) for details).

-- While developing you might want to skip the integrations tests, since they are taking a long time to complete, that's why you can turn them off easily:
+- While developing you might want to skip the integrations tests, since they can take a while to complete, and can be easily disabled:

   ```shell
   ./test.sh -q